 Finally, I’m a little surprised to learn that concerns about the accuracy of social health information are consistent across generations, including digital natives.

 Gen Z, is just as likely to be concerned about incorrect or misleading information as the much older Boomer generation (91 percent and 87 percent, respectively).
 This suggests that social media comfort and proficiency do not have a bearing on perceptions of legitimacy, leading to the conclusion that it is the content or channel that is the challenge for health-related information communicators.

 All of this adds up to a trust and credibility problem we need to urgently address.

 A Wake-up Call for Healthcare Professionals

 The healthcare industry is still lagging behind in delivering credible and relevant information to patients when and where they need it most.
-Healthcare has much to learn from other industries who are adept at mapping the customer journey and providing relevant and timely information at each stage of the journey.
+Healthcare has much to learn from other industries that are adept at mapping the customer journey and providing relevant and timely information at each stage of the journey.

 Earning Trust From Online Health Information Seekers

 Within each problem lies its solution.
 To address the trust gap, the authors suggest the following fixes:

 - information should be cited by a medical professional